-If you're after a cheap bike and want to find the best mountain bikes for under £500 available now then look no further.
-It’s totally possible to get a bike that’s up to the task of proper off-road riding without breaking the bank, but there’s a big difference in how durable and enjoyable the best on the market are compared to the also-rans.
-Happily, we test hundreds of bikes every year, so we’re ideally placed to let you know which cut the mustard.
+If you want to find the best mountain bikes for under £500 then look no further.
+It's totally possible to get something that’s up to the task of proper off-road riding without breaking the bank, but there's a big difference in how durable and enjoyable the best budget mountain bikes are compared to the not-so-great.
+Happily, we test hundreds of bikes every year, so we're ideally placed to let you know which of the cheap bikes are any good.

 - Best mountain bike: how to choose the right one for you